Skip to Content

 The cables mentioned above support Thunderbolt, in case you were wondering.

-The 2011 to 2017 MacBook Air models had or have (since several users still use computers) no USB-C ports.
+The 2009 to 2017 MacBook Air models have no USB-C ports.
 Therefore, the above adapters or hubs won’t work with these earlier Macs.

 If you’d like to use the mini-DP port instead, the following are some mini-DP to HDMI adapters to look at:

-There are min-DP to HDMI cables as well, such as:
+There are mini-DP to HDMI cables as well, such as:

 Conclusion

-Although the different adapters and USB-C hubs offer a solution, they are no proper replacement to MacBook Airs coming with a built-in HDMI port.
+Although the different adapters and USB-C hubs offer a solution, they are no proper replacement for MacBook Airs coming with a built-in HDMI port.

 Those who do not like to live the dongle life or already use various other dongles with their computer would certainly agree.